gruchalskidominik/github-final-project/CONTRIBUTING.md

 3. Make your changes
 4. Submit a pull request

-All contributions are welcome and appreciated!
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.